themaximal1st/thinkmachine-web/web/README.md

 Features
 * 3d and 2d mind mapping
 * Learn ideas inside and out
-* AI brainstorming
+* AI graph brainstorming
+* Chat with AI about knowledge graph
 * Manage interconnections with a click
 * Search, filter and go down rabbit holes
-* and a lot more
+* and a lot more!

 Learn more at [https://thinkmachine.com](https://thinkmachine.com) or <a href="https://app.thinkmachine.com">Try it now!</a>

-Think Machine also has a [desktop version](https://github.com/themaximalist/thinkmachine).
+Think Machine also has a desktop version you can access in the root of this repo, under `electron`.

 ## Install